Entitlements

 5. Forgetting to declare it after a gap.
 If you filed incorrectly in a previous year, you can submit a corrected return.
 Do not just move on — you may be able to recover social charges paid in error.

-6. Not declaring S1 status when in receipt of UK pension without an S1.
-If you do not hold an S1 and receive a UK pension (other than a Government Service Pension) you must declare that you are in receipt of revenue that is subject to social charges so they can be applied correctly.
+6. Not declaring pension income for social charges if you don't have an S1.
+If you do not hold an S1 and receive a UK pension (other than a Government Service Pension), you must explicitly declare that income in Form 2047 Section 9 so social charges can be applied correctly.
+Omitting this section means social charges are not calculated — and can result in backdated assessments of up to three years.

 Treaty Reference